spectrocloud/librarium/docs/docs-content/clusters/data-center/maas/architecture.md

 tags: ["data center", "maas", "architecture"]
 ---

-Canonical MAAS is an open-source tool that lets you discover, commission, deploy and re-deploy operating systems to physical servers.
+Canonical MAAS is an open source tool that lets you discover, commission, deploy and re-deploy operating systems to physical servers.
 The following are some architectural highlights of bare-metal Kubernetes clusters that Palette deploys using Canonical MAAS.
 Refer to the PCG deployment options section below to learn more about PCG deployment.

-- Palette integrates with MAAS through Spectro Cloud’s open-source Cloud Native Computing Foundation (CNCF) [Cluster API provider](https://github.com/spectrocloud/cluster-api-provider-maas).
+- Palette integrates with MAAS through Spectro Cloud’s open source Cloud Native Computing Foundation (CNCF) [Cluster API provider](https://github.com/spectrocloud/cluster-api-provider-maas).
 Refer to the table below

 - Palette provides a cloud-like experience for deploying clusters on bare metal servers.
 The result is increased